mimecorg/launchui-packager/README.md

 - `arch`: The architecture of the package.
 The default value is `process.arch`.
 - `overwrite`: If set to `true`, an already existing output directory and/or ZIP package will be replaced.
 The default value is `false`.
 - `pack`: If set to `"zip"`, the output directory is packed into a ZIP package.
 By default, the output directory is not packed.
 - `launchuiOpts`: Additional options passed to `launchui.download()`.
-You can specify the LauchUI version and cache folder.
+You can specify the LaunchUI version and cache folder.
 Refer to the [LaunchUI API](https://github.com/mimecorg/launchui#api) for more information.

 The name of the output directory is `${name}-v${version}-${platform}-${arch}`, for example `MyApp-v1.0.0-win32-ia32`.
 The name of the ZIP package is the same, with the `.zip` extension.